SCFOrga/WMBusFrame/README.md

 You then need to download the Enless A.I.R application from the [Enless website](https://enless-wireless.com/en/download-center/) and configure the Receiver as you need.

 When everything is ready, you can clone this repository to your local machine and run the `main.py` file to start capturing frames.

+If the USB port is not the same for you, feel free to modify `main.py` to select the right serial port (example: tty\USB0 on linux | Use `sudo dmesg | grep tty`)

+Before anything you will have to install mariadb with the right database, the database is given in the repository, you can import the database using the file `BDD.sql`

 ```sh
 git clone https://github.com/SCFOrga/WMBusFrame.git